desaias/hubot-pingpong/README.md

 # hubot-pingpong

-Keep track of you ping pong games
+Keep track of you ping pong games and stats.

 See [`src/pingpong.coffee`](src/pingpong.coffee) for full documentation.